-- If you strongly emphasise genetic diversity (eg. high Target Degrees), then it is possible that EndUse 1 (the nucleus) will be of lower Progeny Index, or lower merit for key traits, compared to other EndUses that are not held back by emphasis on diversity. - The frontier building now depends on mate allocations, as well as selections.
+- Frontier building now depends on mate allocations, as well as selections.
 This is because it is mating pairs that compete to enter the different EndUses.
-This can make convergence slower for Frontier building.
-However, potentially lower speed may be offset by the fact that calculations are smaller for frontier building as only EndUse 1 matings are considered.
-Nevertheless, it could be a good idea to increase FrontOGens and Front90Gens in Matesel.ini (these being the important anchor points for tracking Target Degrees), as well as FrontMidGens to get a cleaner looking Frontier at least to start with (cosmetic value only). - If, for example, you weight all the EndUses very low compared to the first EndUse, then Matesel could feel it is quite well converged at an early stage as all those lower EndUses have relatively little impact on overall fitness of solutions.
+This can make convergence much slower.
+It could be a good idea to increase Front0Gens and Front90Gens in Matesel.ini (these being the important anchor points for tracking Target Degrees), as well as FrontMidGens to get a cleaner looking Frontier at least to start with (cosmetic value only). - If, for example, you weight all the EndUses very low compared to the first EndUse, then the Matesel Frontier could look quite well converged at an early stage, and those lower EndUses may have relatively little impact on overall fitness of solutions.
 Accordingly, you should probably test different relative weightings on EndUses, to be sure that the lower-weighted EndUses have the sorts of outcomes you might want.
 And of course, be sure to let your run go for a sufficiently long time to get reasonable convergence.
-When using Multiple EndUses, convergence can be very slow, even when the solution looks converged on the frontier.
-Give the job a lot of time! - The Frontier is built with an objective that pays full attention to EndUse 1, "the nucleus".
-This means that a fully converged main run may not reach the Frontier because the other EndUses are detracting somewhat from that simple objective. - You can use both Multiple EndUses and Grouping simultaneously, such that Grouping constraints and different Multiple EndUse weightings will both be applied.
-However, they will be disjointed.
-This means that, for example, you cannot specify that EndUse 2 matings must come from Group 2 males mated to Group 3 females.
-HOWEVER, you can get around this sort of thing quite easily ...
-Eg. to force a given group of individuals into Enduse 1, make an extra trait column with only these individuals having positive values.
-Put a big weight on that "trait" for EndUse 1 and these individuals will tend to be used Enduse 1.
-Use very big weights to force the issue, given that other constraints do not preclude this. - When you see EndUse = -1 in output, then the mating concerned is a committed mating that was included in the file CommittedMatings.txt.
-Committed Matings are not allocated to any of the EndUses in EndUses.txt.
+When using Multiple EndUses, convergence can be slow, even when the solution looks converged on the frontier.
+Give the job sufficient time to converge (or set convergence criteria accordingly).